PLANT CARE Mimosa Pudica: Growing a happy and healthy sensitive plant (Touch me not)

 - These are semi-tropical plants and do not handle frost well.
 Protect during wintertime and watch them take off again during springtime

-- The soil may be covered with spanish- or green forest moss to maintain humidity.
-Note that this moss is used as a soil conditioner for tropical plants and is heavily fertilised.
+- The soil may be covered with spanish- or green forest moss for aesthetics and to maintain humidity.
+Note that this moss is used as a soil additive for tropical plants and may be heavily fertilised.
 It is not live sphagnum moss and not suitable for carnivorous plants

-🔔 PRO tip > Cut the growth tips when your plant is around 10-20cm tall to promote bushier growth ⬇️
+🔔 PRO tip > Mimosa Pudica is considered an annual but can easily last 5 years or longer if not left to flower.
+Bushier plants also last longer (and are way more fun!) - Cut the growth tips when your plant is around 10-20cm tall and keep trimming during the growing season to promote new shoots and bushier growth ⬇️